 - At the end of the .vmoptions file add the following line:

-Windows users running under 64-bit JVM and editing <product>64.vmoptions file should use this line instead:
+Windows/Linux users running under 64-bit JVM and editing <product>64.vmoptions file should use this line instead:

-or this for the 64-bit systems:
+or this one for 32-bit Linux:

 IntelliJ IDEA and PyCharm Community Editions do not include a YourKit profiler agent, because the YourKit agent library is not open-source.
 To take a CPU or memory snapshot with the Community Edition, you can download an evaluation version of YourKit Java Profiler, copy the yjpagent library to the IDE bin directory, add it to the .vmoptions as described above, and connect to the running IDE instance from the standalone YourKit Profiler UI.